What is the average cost of renters insurance in Louisiana?

 Cheapest renters insurance in Louisiana

-State Farm is the cheapest renters insurance company in Louisiana based on our rate analysis with an average annual premium of $246.
+Our analysis shows that State Farm is the cheapest renters insurance company in Louisiana, with an average annual premium of $256.

-Below are the cheapest renters insurance companies in Louisiana and their average annual premiums.
+Here is the list of the cheapest renters insurance companies in Louisiana along with their average annual premiums.

 Company nameAverage annual premium